Learn how to configure SMTP in Linux machines. Know configuration file locations, parameters in config files, and testing commands.

 Simple Mail Transfer Protocol.
-SMTP is one of the important service in any production system.
-Now a days, mail notifications became important to monitor systems in real time.
+SMTP is one of the important services in any production system.
+Nowadays, mail notifications became important to monitor systems in real-time.
 Hence, it becomes essential to know how to configure mail utilities on servers.
-To enable any mail program on system, SMTP is basic component.
-Its a very easy and quick procedure to setup smtp on servers.
+To enable any mail program on the system, SMTP is a basic component.
+It’s a very easy and quick procedure to setup SMTP on servers.

 - Hostname and IP address of SMTP server should be known (e.g. we will use mailserver.xyz.com 10.10.2.5)

-- Client should be able to reach SMTP server over network
+- The client should be able to reach SMTP server over a network

 Its 5 steps procedure to setup SMTP client on Linux.